-He would rehearse a scene and then, when he thought it was right, he’d shoot it.
+He would rehearse a scene, and then, when he thought it was right, he’d shoot it.
 No long rehearsals over and over again.
 In my documentary, Richard Widmark said, ‘Your father could see the whole movie in his mind before he started on the first day.’
 He knew exactly how the movie was going to look.
-One of the treasures that I have, are all of my father’s shooting scripts with his personal notes, going back all the way to the early 1930s.
-So that I can take a look and see where he changed a scene, like for instance the famous scene in “The Public Enemy” where James Cagney pushed the grapefruit in Mae Clarke’s face.
+One of the treasures that I have are all of my father’s shooting scripts with his personal notes, going back to the early 1930s.
+So I can see where he changed a scene, like, for instance, the famous scene in “The Public Enemy” where James Cagney pushed the grapefruit in Mae Clarke’s face.
 Okay, now everyone has tried to take credit for that.
 Darryl F. Zanuck said it was his idea, but if you look in my father’s shooting script, the writers wrote that the James Cagney character was supposed to pick up the grapefruit and throw it at Mae Clarke.
 That’s what they wrote.
 With his pencil, my father wrote: ‘Have Cagney pick up the grapefruit and shove it into Mae Clarke’s face.’
 He changed it to that point, but they didn’t tell her.
 She didn’t know it was coming.
-She thought it would be thrown at her, because she was going by the script.
-So with those things I can see where my father made changes which I think are very interesting.
+She thought it would be thrown at her because she was going by the script.
+So with those things, I can see where my father made changes which I think are very interesting.
 I think people will like that when they see it in my next book.
 I wrote the first book in ten months because I had all the source material, but the second book takes me much longer.
 Before he died, he told me, ‘I lived the life of a hundred men.’
 Once you start researching, you realize he did… He had five wives, for instance.
-His whole life was such an adventure: first he was a juvenile delinquent kicked out of high school, then a fighter pilot in the first World War, and then he became a messenger boy in Hollywood who moved up to become an actor, assistant editor, editor, assistant director and director.
+His whole life was such an adventure.
+First, he was a juvenile delinquent kicked out of high school, then a fighter pilot in the first World War, and then he became a messenger boy in Hollywood who moved up to become an actor, assistant editor, editor, assistant director, and director.

 Is that the secret why he became such a good director: working his way up the studio ladder and going through all the various stages in the film industry?

-I think for the most part he was an actor’s director.
+I think, for the most part, he was an actor’s director.
 But there were certain actors that he really liked and other ones that he didn’t.
-A director who’s the perfect actor’s director, treats everybody the same, you know.
+A director who’s the perfect actor’s director treats everybody the same, you know.
 My father had his favorites, some he treated well, some he didn’t.
 But he got the performances in all his movies.
 William Wellman movies were known for having fine performances, men and women.
-He had so much enthusiasm, I am so grateful that I got to work in his last two films as an actor.
-To see that enthusiasm, that of course I knew that he had, but to see it on the set, how excited he was to make a movie.
+He had so much enthusiasm; I am so grateful that I got to work in his last two films as an actor.
+To see that enthusiasm, that, of course, I knew that he had, but to see it on the set, how excited he was to make a movie.
 He just loved it, you know, the camera, the shot… It was sad that he quit the movie business after “Lafayette Escadrille” .
 He was so disappointed in that movie while he wanted that movie to be his best one.
-It was all about the guys that he knew, that he flew with in the first World War – I played him in that movie.
+It was all about the guys he knew that he flew with in the first World War—I played him in that movie.
 That character did a lot of things that my father did.
-The woman in that film, her character is called Renée [played by French actress Etchika Choureau] and my father – nobody knew this until 1973 – that my father’s first wife was a French girl named Renée.
-She was killed in the first World War and in the film, that character was based on her.
+The woman in that film, her character is called Renée [played by French actress Etchika Choureau] and my father—nobody knew this until 1973—that my father’s first wife was a French girl named Renée.
+She was killed in the first World War, and in the film, that character was based on her.
 He made her a prostitute, which in real life she wasn’t.
 But when reading all the letters that my father wrote home from France, I find all the experiences that were put in that movie.
 They happened!
-Now, my father wanted James Dean to play the lead, he had talked to Dean’s agent and James Dean was supposed to have a meeting with him and then he was killed.
-Then my father wanted Paul Newman who was a new contract player at the studio, but Jack L. Warner wouldn’t let my father use Paul Newman because Newman was mad at Warner Brothers for making him do “The Silver Chalice” .
+Now, my father wanted James Dean to play the lead, he had talked to Dean’s agent, and James Dean was supposed to have a meeting with him, and then he died.
+Then my father wanted Paul Newman, a new contract player at the studio, but Jack L. Warner wouldn’t let my father use Paul Newman because Newman was mad at Warner Brothers for making him do “The Silver Chalice” .
 Warner wanted to put him on suspension.
-So my father couldn’t use him and he was talked into using Tab Hunter.
+So my father couldn’t use him, and he was talked into using Tab Hunter.
 Now you have to keep in mind that Tab Hunter was the Tom Cruise of the 1950s, but he wasn’t right for it.
 When my father realized it was a mistake, he was already shooting.
 Tab Hunter wasn’t right for the character as it should have been.
 It’s not that Tab Hunter gave a bad performance, I think he gave a good performance, but he wasn’t what my father had expected.
-When the studio saw the film, they wanted a happy ending, to keep the fans of Tab Hunter pleased.
+When the studio saw the film, they wanted a happy ending to keep the fans of Tab Hunter pleased.
 They took out a lot of stuff and basically ruined the picture, and when it came out, it was a failure.
 So then my father said, ‘I want out of this business.’

-Was he bitter, after the long and successful career he had, leaving like this?
-Or was it merely a matter of timing, since for several directors of his generation, like Frank Capra, John Ford and so many others, they were all about to retire in a very short period of time?
+Was he bitter, after the long and successful career he had, to leave like this?
+Or was it merely a matter of timing, since for several directors of his generation, like Frank Capra, John Ford, and so many others, they all retired in a very short period of time?

 He was unhappy, very disappointed.
-But by then he had a lot of physical problems as well, he had very bad arthritis, but also, he felt it was a good time.
-The studio system was falling apart and he liked that support system behind him even though he fought with the studio heads.
-How wonderful it was to be able to make a film, and everything was there for you!
+But by then, he had many physical problems as well; he had very bad arthritis, and also, he felt it was a good time.
+The studio system was falling apart, and he liked that support system behind him even though he fought with the studio heads.
+How wonderful it was to be able to make a film, and everything was there for you.
 You didn’t have to worry about negotiating with an agent for an actor, you got a list of them.
 Who do you want?
 You want James Cagney or Humphrey Bogart?
-The most wonderful actors and actresses were all there, they were all under contract.
+The most wonderful actors and actresses were all there; they were all under contract.
 Everything was there, the entire factory.
 In the 1930s, Warner Brothers had a department that wrote titles only.
-They didn’t write stories, they just wrote titles.
-So if you were looking for a title, or you didn’t like the title, they got you a list of titles!
+They didn’t write stories; they just wrote titles.
+So if you were looking for a title, or you didn’t like the title, they got you a list of titles.
 Everything was there for you, so it was wonderful, and my father also used all of that.
 And when my father retired, the studios fell apart, the moguls went away or were already gone, the studios were run by businessmen who knew nothing about film.
-Even though my father fought with those moguls – they were like tirans – he respected them: they knew film and they made great pictures.
+Even though my father fought with those moguls—they were like tyrants—he respected them; they knew film, and they made great pictures.

 Do you think he got the most out of his career?

 I think he did.
-Turner Classic Movies have thirty-five of my father’s films, they play them all the time.
-Now there’s a DVD collection out of my father’s films, called “Forbidden Hollywood, Volume 3”, with six of the movies he made in the early 1930s [“Other Men’s Women”, “The Purchase Price”, “Frisco Jenny”, “Midnight Mary”, “Heroes for Sale”, “Wild Boys of the Road”], along with my documentary.
-Richard Schickel once did a documentary called “The Men Who Made the Movies”, he kind of re-did it, I gave him some pictures, and now he has made individual documentaries about those filmmakers and this collection includes the one he made about my father.
+Turner Classic Movies have thirty-five of my father’s films; they play them all the time.
+Now there’s a DVD collection out of my father’s films, called “Forbidden Hollywood, Volume 3,” with six of the movies he made in the early 1930s [“Other Men’s Women,” “The Purchase Price,” “Frisco Jenny,” “Midnight Mary,” “Heroes for Sale,” “Wild Boys of the Road”], along with my documentary.
+Richard Schickel once did a documentary called “The Men Who Made the Movies,” he kind of re-did it; I gave him some pictures, and now he has made individual documentaries about those filmmakers.
+This collection includes the one he made about my father.
 My documentary is about the people who worked with my father, talking about him, the icons like Robert Mitchum, Clint Eastwood, Robert Redford, Sidney Poitier, Richard Widmark, Nancy Davis Reagan and Jane Wyman, while on Schickel’s documentary, it’s my father talking about his career.
 So they go together nicely.
 Now, he’s more known than in the 1970s or the 1980s, so that’s a good thing.
 When I read articles in the newspaper about the great directors, my father’s name is among them.
 For many years, they didn’t mention him.
-Now they talk about Hawks and Ford, and Capra and Wellman, that didn’t happen before.
-So the people who care about the old films and who write about them, they can see his films now and they appreciate what he’s been able to do.
+Now they talk about Hawks and Ford, and Capra and Wellman; that didn’t happen before.
+So the people who care about the old films and who write about them, they can see his films now.
+They appreciate what he’s been able to do.
 So I feel very good about this, also about the fact that I will have two books out about him.

 How do you look back to your childhood, growing up in Hollywood?